JayDaley/tao/Tao rewrite plan.md

 - How the IETF Works
 - Participating in IETF Meetings
 - Structure and Governance of the IETF
-- The Culture and Folklore of the IETF
+- Culture and Folklore of the IETF

 The key differences between the way this is written and the way the Tao is written are: